mattdailis/travelblog/_posts/2018-04-24-Losing-a-Professor.md

 Florin was a soft spoken man with a hard to place, not quite Spanish accent.
 He was the only professor who had asked me what university I was from, and he actually knew of the professor who had taught my operating systems class back in Boston.

 He cared about teaching well - he was the only professor that customized his presentation slides and updated them throughout the semester.
 He was a fan of the Coursera style of teaching, where every few minutes during the presentation, he would provide us with a quiz question to either check our understanding of the material, or to get us thinking about the upcoming material.
 Then, at the end of the lecture, he would present us with the full 10 question quiz again, and would grade us based on that.

 Yesterday was no different from any other day.
-I brought breakfast into the classroom, even though I knew it was considered rude in Spanish culture.
+I brought breakfast into the classroom, even though I knew it is considered rude in Spanish culture.
 He lectured from nine to ten about implementing access matrices in operating systems, gave us the usual break halfway through, then spent a while detailing the components of the IBM Blue Gene supercomputer.
 I tuned in occasionally, electing to